pedrocrisp/Apprentice-coder/bash/changing_permissions.md

 # Changing permissions
 To give access to all files and directories in my work space to my group:

-To find directories and grant everyone in my group read write and execute permissions to directories
+To find directories and grant everyone in my group read write and execute permissions to directories (directories need to be executable)

     find -type d -exec chmod g+rwx {} \;

-To find directories and grant everyone in my group read write and execute permissions to files
+To find files and grant everyone in my group read write permissions to files

     find -type f -exec chmod g+rw {} \;